Accessibility In Mandurah

 See highlights of Mandurah including the popular Mandurah Ocean Marina, and stop for a selfie at The Frame or at the Blue Gatehouse with a 3d art Pelican.
 There’s even a giant Rock Lobster to say g’day to, look out for it on your peddle into the marina.

-Download the Relaxed by Nature map.
+Find more information on Trails WA or download the Relaxed by Nature map.

 3. Mandurah Sea Explorer